PictElm/SentiAnt/game/sentiant/API.md

 The `Queen` is a special static unit used to produce units: therefore its only output available are `access.WAIT` or `(x, y, callback)` to spawn a new ant following `callback`'s algorithm.

-The `run` callback function of a `Queen` is loaded from the file you provided: it's the mandatory `main` function.
+The `run` call-back function of a `Queen` is loaded from the file you provided: it's the mandatory `main` function.
 Its inputs are:

 + An `AQueen` object, in the same idea as `AAnt`.
 + A list of tuples `(x, y, available)` where `x` and `y` are coordinate relative to the queen's lower position, and `available` is a boolean indicating whether there is a resources on the tile.